 Nearly 4 million acres of our national forests need reforestation immediately.
-But the U.S. Forest Service cannot keep up.
-The agency has reforestation activities planned on more than 1.3 million acres, leaving two-thirds of the need unmet.
+But the USDA Forest Service cannot keep up.
+Between 2020 and 2021, wildfires doubled the number of acreage in need of restoration, burning 2.5 million acres of national forests on top of an existing restoration backlog of 1.5 million acres.
 Unless we take swift action to replant and restore more of these forests, we risk their permanent loss.

 This work is urgent.
-America’s forests and forest products are a climate powerhouse, sequestering nearly 15% of U.S. carbon dioxide emissions from fossil fuels.
+America’s forests and forest products are a climate powerhouse, sequestering on average 15% of U.S. carbon dioxide emissions from fossil fuels each year.
 The quicker a forest regrows healthy trees, the faster it can provide water filtration, carbon storage and other benefits.

-The REPLANT Act would modernize the Reforestation Trust Fund established by Congress over 40 years ago to reforest our national forests.
-The Reforestation Trust Fund is funded by tariffs on imported wood products and while these revenues have grown over the past 40 years, the funding available to the Forest Service has not.
-When Congress established the Fund in 1980, it put restrictions on how much funding the Forest Service could use from the Fund.
+The REPLANT Act modernized the Reforestation Trust Fund established by Congress over 40 years ago to reforest America’s national forests.
+The Reforestation Trust Fund is funded by tariffs on imported wood products.
+While these revenues grew, the funding available to the Forest Service did not.

 Benefits for our economy and environment

-Ramping up reforestation in our national forests will have huge payoffs for our economy and environment.
-The REPLANT Act’s benefits include:
+Ramping up reforestation in our national forests has huge payoffs for our economy and environment.
+The REPLANT Act is expected to:

-- More than 1.2 billion trees planted and regenerated on our national forests each decade
+- Plant and regenerate more than 1.2 billion trees on our national forests each decade

-- Nearly 49,000 green jobs per decade, primarily in rural communities hard hit by COVID-19
+- Support nearly 49,000 green jobs per decade, primarily in rural communities hit hard by COVID-19

-- Protection of drinking water sources, important since 180 million Americans — 55% of the U.S. population — rely on forests for their drinking water
+- Protect water sources in forests that many Americans — 55% of the U.S. population — rely on for their drinking water

-- Expanded outdoor recreation opportunities in public natural areas like national forests
+- Expand outdoor recreation opportunities in public natural areas like national forests

-- Restored habitat for wildlife that roam our national forests, such as the grizzly bear
+- Restore habitat for wildlife that roam our national forests, such as the grizzly bear